HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links.

 As for the longevity of a 4-season shelter, it can be hard to predict its lifespan.
 Most support poles are made from structural solid aluminum, and the fabrics have a higher denier count (indicative of the density or thickness of each product).

 Your mileage for tent lifespan may vary if you tend to camp in extreme conditions.

 Interior storage (corner pockets, light pockets, loops, etc.) doesn’t change much between 3- and 4-season shelters as each one has its unique features.
 Although, one storage design aspect that differs dramatically is the vestibule.

 Most of the time, 3 season shelters have 1 or 2 vestibules to store your gear so that you have more space to spread out in your tent, but this long flap doesn’t extend to the ground since air is meant to flow through it.

 With 4-season shelters, the vestibules tend to extend down to the ground (and sometimes with an inward-facing flap) to prevent snowdrift from getting inside.

 Due to the more expensive and expansive materials, you probably will have to shell out more than a few hundred dollars to purchase a 4-season tent.
 But, there are still plenty of affordable 3-season tents that will prevent you and your bank account from freezing.

 Since camping in the winter can be dangerous, always be aware of the fact that you shouldn’t skimp out on a higher-end shelter, as it could cost you your life.

 4-season shelters are much different than their 3-season counterparts.
 Their main purpose is to keep you safe and protect you from the most disastrous of weather conditions.

-If you’re thinking about hiking high above the tree line in the mountains, or want just want to breathe in the crisp December air, you now know where to look to find the best 4-season shelters of 2018.
+If you’re thinking about hiking high above the tree line in the mountains or just want to breathe in the crisp December air, you now know where to look to find the best 4-season shelters of 2023.
 Camp on!